Clinical engineering: Definition and terminology

+Confusion over ACCE Definition

 There are at least two issues with the ACCE definition that often cause confusion.

 First, it is unclear how "clinical engineer" is a subset of "biomedical engineer".

 The terms are often used interchangeably: some hospitals refer to their relevant departments as "Clinical Engineering" departments, while others call them "Biomedical Engineering" departments.
 The technicians are almost universally referred to as "biomedical equipment technicians," regardless of the department they work under.

 However, the term biomedical engineer is generally thought to be more all-encompassing, as it includes engineers who design medical devices for manufacturers, or in academia.
 In contrast, clinical engineers generally work in hospitals solving problems close to where the equipment is actually used.
 Clinical engineers in some countries, such as India, are trained to innovate and find technological solutions for clinical needs.

 The other issue, not evident from the ACCE definition, is the appropriate educational background for a clinical engineer.

 Generally, certification programs expect applicants to hold an accredited bachelor's degree in engineering (or at least engineering technology).